-Written Correspondence (Standards 1-7)
+Written Correspondence (Standards 1 - 7)

-The University responds in Welsh to correspondence received in Welsh and the following clause was added to all official university correspondence and to all e-mails sent by units and schools.
+The University initiates all correspondence bilingually unless the language choice of the recipient is known.
+The University responds in Welsh to any correspondence received in Welsh and the following clause was added to all official University correspondence and to all e-mails sent by units and schools.